temporalio/documentation/docs/dev-guide/sdk-features.md

 A Local Activity is an Activity Execution that executes in the same process as the Workflow Execution that spawns it.
 It offers a balance between the simplicity of a [Side Effect](#side-effects) and the robustness of a regular Activity.
 Local Activities avoid network calls and are faster than regular Activities.
 However, they provide less isolation than regular Activities since they share the same process as the Workflow Execution.

 ### Side Effect

 A **Side Effect** is a unique operation that, once executed, does not re-execute upon replay.
 Instead, it returns the recorded result from its initial execution.
 This characteristic is crucial when designing Workflows to ensure determinism.

 :::note 💡

 Never implement a Side Effect that has a possibility of failing.
 If a Side Effect fails, there's a risk it could execute more than once, leading to non-deterministic behavior.

 :::

 If there's any potential that the code you're considering for a Side Effect might fail or encounter errors, opt for an **Activity** instead.

-For SDKs that do not support Side Effects, or if you're looking for a lightweight alternative, consider using a [Local Activity](/activities#local-activity).
+For SDKs that don't support Side Effects, or if you're looking for a lightweight alternative, consider using a [Local Activity](/activities#local-activity).